captn3m0/pystitcher/README.rst

 pystitcher
 ==========

-pystitcher stitches your PDF files together, generating nice customizable bookmarks for you using a declarative input file.
+pystitcher stitches your PDF files together, generating nice customizable bookmarks for you using a declarative input in the form of a markdown file.
+It is written in pure python and uses `PyPDF3 <https://pypi.org/project/PyPDF3/>`_ for reading and writing PDF files.

 Description